qubole/streamx/docs/index.rst

    usually don't have write access to ``/``.

-Also, this Quickstart assumes that security is not configured for HDFS and Hive metastore, please make the corresponding configuration changes following `Secure HDFS and Hive Metastore`_ section.
+Also, this Quickstart assumes that security is not configured for HDFS and Hive metastore, please make the necessary configurations change following `Secure HDFS and Hive Metastore`_ section.

 First, start the Avro console producer::